Franco-Diaz-Licham/DatingApp/README.md

 # Dating App Project
 Dating App is a simple dating application developed using Angular 18 and .NET 6 Web API that replicates core features of a conventional dating platform, allowing users to register, edit profiles, like others, and exchange messages.
+The application uses Jenkins for the CI/CD pipeline into Azure Container Apps.

 # App Features
 * **User Authentication:** Secure registration and authentication process using Microsoft Identity.